DanielBandarica02/SOC-HomeLab/docs/phase0-planning-design.md

 ## Overview

 This phase produces no infrastructure.
 It consolidates the threat model, IP plan, hardware budget, and the rationale behind every architectural choice.
-Anyone reading this document should understand *why* the lab is structured the way it is — not just *what* gets built.
+Anyone reading this document should understand why the lab is structured the way it is and not just what gets built.

 ---